-The New Zealand Social Statistics Network (NZSSN) is running a two day course introductory course on SQL.
+The New Zealand Social Statistics Network (NZSSN) runs a two-day course introductory course on SQL.

 This course is a gentle, fast-paced introduction to SQL.
 Our objective is to build a strong foundation and intuition for SQL programming, with an emphasis on building and testing reliable SQL queries.
 The course is suitable for beginners.